-The objective of the Doctorate in Astrophysics is to train high-level researchers who in the future make full scientific use of the existing infrastructure for astronomy in Chile.
-This includes both observational astrophysicists who generate and execute scientific projects that make direct use of telescopes, as well as theorists whose work is the physical-mathematical modeling of the observed phenomena.
+The objective of the Doctorate (PhD) in Astrophysics is to train high-level researchers who in the future will make full scientific use of the existing infrastructure for astronomy in Chile.
+This includes both observational astrophysicists who generate and execute scientific projects that make direct use of telescopes, as well as theorists whose work is the physical-mathematical modeling of the observed phenomena in the Universe.

 Graduate profile:

 A PhD in Astrophysics will be able to independently carry out original, novel and relevant research in the general area of astrophysics.
-This implies a well-developed critical capacity and independence of judgment and a great capacity to learn on their own.
+This implies a well-developed critical capacity and independence of judgment and a great autonomy in self-motivated learning.
 In particular, it will require a strong background of knowledge and understanding of physics and its application to astronomical phenomena.
-It also includes a broad culture in astrophysics and the most relevant problems of this science today, as well as detailed knowledge of a particular field of it.
+It also includes a broad culture in astrophysics and the most relevant problems of this science today, as well as detailed in-depth knowledge of a particular sub-field.

 The benefits of studying at the Institute of Astrophysics of PUC-Chile: